ixvu/w4111_wiki/Normalization.md

 Then F<sub>R</sub> is the set of FD's X->Y in F closure such that X and Y are attributes of the new relation R'.

-If we decompose the original relation R into X and Y, then the decomposition is dependency preserving if all closures of all the FD's over all the new relations (in this case, X and Y) is equal to closure of F over R.
+If we decompose the original relation R into X and Y, then the decomposition is dependency preserving if all closures of all the FD's in all the new relations (in this case, X and Y) is equal to closure of F over R (a FD X->Y is preserved in a relation R if R contains all the attributes of X and Y).

 Example: